 Crosstab or pivot table analysis summarizes categorical data in a matrix form to enable a better understanding of relationships in data.
 If you haven’t become a master at pivot tables, get some training, since it will pay dividends in your ability to analyze large data sets quickly.
 The example below illustrates a crosstab analysis.
-It takes the 18 customers, and organizes them into four sets, based on what they bought and if they are a new or repeat customer, and then averages their customer satisfaction score.
+It takes the 18 customers, and organizes them into four sets, based on what they bought and if they are new or repeat customers, and then averages their customer satisfaction score.
 Illustratively, you can see a big gap in the satisfaction score between new vs. repeat customers, who bought The Ship.

 Below is a scatter plot chart with a simple linear regression

 We’ve gone over most of the basic analyses, and over the next few tools, we’ll dive a bit deeper into some other important analyses, in particular, segmentation analysis and Pareto analysis.